tiurin/surgery-conf-en/src/pages/registration/index.md

     An early conference registration is already terminated.
 Late registration deadline is 01.09.2019.
 Costs include coffee-breaks and lunch.
 Prices are mentioned in Ukrainian Hryvnia.
 Places are limited to 120 people.
-By now we've got 102 participants.  учасників.
+By now we've got 105 participants.
 On-site registration assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student
   heading: Modalities of participation
   plans:
     - description: '>5 years after internship training'